MS Expedition: As the MS Expedition cruise ship

 In February 2010 she arrived in Ushuaia, Argentina, for the remainder of her first season in the Antarctic with GAP Adventures, before returning to the Arctic in June 2010 for her first full season in the north.
 Since then she has been alternating between the two polar regions each year during their respective summer seasons and offering additional cruises during the transitional journeys from one pole to the other.
 These included a cruise along the west coast of Africa and a cruise along the west coast of South America, stopping at ports along the way.

 On 23 July 2012, the Expedition touched bottom at Isispynten, east of Nordaustlandet in the Arctic.
 Reports state that the ship was travelling at a low speed at the time and that nobody was ever in any danger.
 The ship freed itself under its own engine power and continued on its way.
 One reason given for this was the buildup of rubbish in the bottom of the channel which had severely restricted the depth of water in an area that the ship had regularly travelled through.

 In November 2014, several trips had to be cancelled when her port engine failed unexpectedly whilst the ship was berthed in Ushuaia, Argentina.
 This was fully repaired and trips are now running again normally.
 However, at the end of the 2015 Arctic season, she was due to have both engines replaced.

 In November, 2015 two trips were cancelled because of delays in the shipyard in Italy.

 MS Expedition tours

 Arctic tours

 The 2015 Arctic season typically includes three different types of tour.
 The first starts in Edinburgh, Scotland, and visits Orkney, travels the Norwegian coast and then finishes at Longyearbyen, Spitsbergen.
 Following tours circumnavigate the islands of Svalbard, starting and finishing at Longyearbyen.
-The final tour of the season travels from Longyearbyen to Greenland and finishes in Reykjavik, Iceland.
+The final tour of the season travels from Longyearbyen to Greenland and finishes in Reykjavík, Iceland.